jonasbergqvist/saas-cms-visual-builder-workshop/README-2-Create-api-client-and-access-token.md

 ![image](https://github.com/user-attachments/assets/0bfc8c67-1d5a-4f7e-9ffb-d688077099d7)

 ## 2.3.
 Create access token
-Create access token using Client ID and secret
+Create access token using Client ID and secret.

+We are going to use [Postman](https://www.postman.com/downloads/) in this example, but you can use any tool of choose.

 Use POST with url